Joaxin/PinsfloraLangs/no/introduction.md

 > All feminine gendered nouns can be classified as **masculine gender** as well.
 In theory, one could treat all feminine nouns as masculine ones, but most Norwegians still use the feminine form, especially for certain words.

 The choice really is up to you!
 Both **en kvinne** and **ei kvinne** are grammatically correct, and the tendency to use the feminine gender depends on geography and dialect.
-We have decided to teach it where it is most natural to use it, with words such as **en jente** meaning _girl_, for example.

 ## Pronouns & Conjugation